patchamama/prototype-fast-dev-nodeJS-API/README.md

 - [Node.js](https://nodejs.org/) is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 It allows you to run JavaScript code on the server side and is commonly used for building scalable network applications.
 - [Express.js](https://expressjs.com/) is a fast, unopinionated, and minimalist web framework for Node.js.
 It simplifies the process of building robust and scalable web applications and APIs.
-- [Nodemon](https://nodemon.io/) is a utility that monitors for changes in your Node.js applications and automatically restarts the server when changes are detected.
-It's commonly used during development to streamline the development process.
 - [CORS](https://expressjs.com/en/resources/middleware/cors.html) (Cross-Origin Resource Sharing) is a Node.js middleware that enables secure cross-origin communication in web applications.
 It allows you to define which domains are allowed to access your server resources.
 - [Mongoose](https://mongoosejs.com/) is an Object Data Modeling (ODM) library for MongoDB and Node.js.
 It simplifies the interaction with MongoDB databases by providing a schema-based solution for data modeling.
 - [dotenv](https://github.com/motdotla/dotenv) is a zero-dependency module that loads environment variables from a .env file into the process.env object.
 It's commonly used to manage configuration settings in Node.js applications.
+- [express-async-errors](https://www.npmjs.com/package/express-async-errors) is a middleware for Express.js that simplifies error handling in asynchronous routes.
+It allows you to throw errors in asynchronous code, and it will automatically handle them and send an appropriate response.
+- [bcrypt](https://github.com/kelektiv/node.bcrypt.js) is a library for hashing passwords securely in Node.js.
+It uses the bcrypt hashing algorithm to store and verify password hashes, making it a common choice for user authentication.
+- [mongoose-unique-validator](https://github.com/blakehaswell/mongoose-unique-validator) is a plugin for Mongoose that provides additional validation for unique fields in MongoDB documents.
+It ensures that fields marked as unique are not duplicated in the database.
+- [jsonwebtoken](https://jwt.io/) JSON Web Tokens (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties.
+In Node.js, the jsonwebtoken library is commonly used to create and verify JWTs for user authentication and authorization.

+### As a development dependency used

+- [Nodemon](https://nodemon.io/) is a utility that monitors for changes in your Node.js applications and automatically restarts the server when changes are detected.
+It's commonly used during development to streamline the development process.
 - [ESLint](https://eslint.org/) is a popular linting tool for JavaScript that helps developers find and fix problems in their code.
 It enforces coding standards and best practices to ensure code quality.
 - [Jest](https://jestjs.io/) is a JavaScript testing framework that makes it easy to write unit and integration tests for your code.
 It provides a simple and powerful API for testing JavaScript applications.
 - [cross-env](https://github.com/kentcdodds/cross-env) is a command-line tool that allows you to set environment variables in a cross-platform way.
 It's often used in npm scripts to ensure consistent behavior across different operating systems.
 - [Supertest](https://github.com/visionmedia/supertest) is a library for testing HTTP assertions in Node.js applications.
 It allows you to make HTTP requests and assert the responses to ensure that your API endpoints work as expected.
-- [express-async-errors](https://www.npmjs.com/package/express-async-errors) is a middleware for Express.js that simplifies error handling in asynchronous routes.
-It allows you to throw errors in asynchronous code, and it will automatically handle them and send an appropriate response.
-- [bcrypt](https://github.com/kelektiv/node.bcrypt.js) is a library for hashing passwords securely in Node.js.
-It uses the bcrypt hashing algorithm to store and verify password hashes, making it a common choice for user authentication.
-- [mongoose-unique-validator](https://github.com/blakehaswell/mongoose-unique-validator) is a plugin for Mongoose that provides additional validation for unique fields in MongoDB documents.
-It ensures that fields marked as unique are not duplicated in the database.
-- [jsonwebtoken](https://jwt.io/) JSON Web Tokens (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties.
-In Node.js, the jsonwebtoken library is commonly used to create and verify JWTs for user authentication and authorization.

 _The version used in every library can be seen [here](package.json) in the package.json file._